exercism/website-copy/pages/code_of_conduct.md

 Be aware of how your actions affect others.
 If it makes someone uncomfortable, stop.

-If you say something that is found offensive, and you are called out on it, let’s:
+If you say something that is found offensive, and you are called out on it, try to:

 - Listen without interruption.
 - Believe what the person is saying & do not attempt to disqualify what they have to say.
 - Ask for tips / help with avoiding making the offence in the future.
 - Apologise and ask forgiveness.
-- Failing to follow the Code of Conduct as described in this document carries consequences.
-For minor infractions, you may be temporarily suspended from using Exercism.
-Upon repeat offenses, or if the community believes you are not acting in good faith, you may be asked to leave permanently.

-If you experience abuse, harassment, discrimination, or feel unsafe, email abuse@exercism.io.
+### History

+This policy was initially adopted from the Front-end London Slack community and has been modified since.
+A version history can be seen on [GitHub](https://github.com/exercism/website-copy/edit/master/pages/code_of_conduct.md).

+_This policy is a "living" document, and subject to refinement and expansion in the future.
+This policy applies to the Exercism webiste and any Exercism entity or event, including but not limited to the Slack community, Twitter chats and GitHub posts._